-- 4.52 The Tower ATC can facilitate compliance with ground delay intent as f ar as operational constraints allow.
-With access to the flight-specific intended takeoff time, Tower ATC staff can assist flights to have a compliant departure. - 4.53 In addition, the Departure ATC Tower can coordinate where to best place the flights if the aircraft are to be held on the movement area in order to absorb the ground portion of the delay. - 4.54 Lastly, the Tower can submit Maximum Surface Delay values to the ATFM system, as described in paragraphs 4.24 to 4.26.
-The ATFM system should flag Maximum Surface Delay values input by ATC to identify where ATC or airport surface capacity constraint results in non-compliance with a TMI.
+- 4.52 The Tower ATC can facilitate compliance with ground delay intent as far as operational constraints allow.
+With access to the flight-specific intended takeoff time, Tower ATC officers can assist flights to have a compliant departure. - 4.53 In addition, the Departure Tower ATC can coordinate where to best place the aircraft on the movement area in order to absorb the ground portion of the delay, without affecting the other aircraft movements. - 4.54 Lastly, the Tower can submit Maximum Surface Delay values to the ATFM system, as described in paragraphs 4.24 to 4.26.
+The ATFM system should flag Maximum Surface Delay values input by ATC to identify where ATC or airport surface capacity constraint results in noncompliance with an ATFM measure.